MonkeManX/monkemanx.github.io/content/paper-summary/The_birth_of_tragedy.md

 ---
-title: 'The Birth of Tragedy'
+title: 'The Birth of Tragedy by Nitzsche'
 date: 2025-11-11 08:00:00
-tags: ["paper-summary", "philosophy"]
+tags: ["paper-summary", "philosophy", "Nitzsche"]
 ---

 **Paper Title:** The Birth of Tragedy